 - Free consultation.
 Many tax debt relief companies offer free consultations to determine exactly how much you owe and to whom.
 This can give you a better idea of where you stand.

-- Offer resource.
+- Offer resources.
 These companies specialize in debt relief — meaning they likely know about programs, incentives, tips and tricks that you might not be aware of.

 - Negotiate on your behalf.
 Rather than dealing with the IRS yourself, debt relief services negotiate your debts on your behalf.

-- Efficiency.
+- Efficient help.
 Debt relief services are designed to help you understand your situation and resolve it efficiently.
 In other words, you won’t need to chase down balances or deal with the IRS.

 - Potential for scams.
 Some companies prey on those in debt by charging high fees up front or making unrealistic promises without actually taking any action.